Package by government for Digital and Cashless Economy

-Government of India is trying hard to make India cashless and after demonitization, there has been a surge in the digital transactions through use of credit/debit cards and mobile phone applications/e-wallets etc.
+The government of India is trying hard to make India cashless and after demonetization, there has been a surge in digital transactions through use of credit/debit cards and mobile phone applications/e-wallets, etc.

-Lot of new features are being provided by various companies for people to go cashless like PayTM, Ultracash, PayUMoney, AirTel Money, Lime, Citrus Pay, Freecharge, ICICI Pockets, Itzcash, Jio Money, Mobikwik, PayUMoney, mRupee, Oxigen Wallet, SBI Buddy, Vodafone M-Pesa, Zeta Wallet, Vpay Qwik and daily new new schemes have been announced to woo customers.
+A lot of new features are being provided by various companies for people to go cashless like PayTM, Ultracash, PayUMoney, AirTel Money, Lime, Citrus Pay, Freecharge, ICICI Pockets, Itzcash, Jio Money, Mobikwik, PayUMoney, mRupee, Oxigen Wallet, SBI Buddy, Vodafone M-Pesa, Zeta Wallet, Vpay Qwik, and daily new schemes have been announced to woo customers.

-1. The Petrol pums will offer the rate of 0.75% of the sale price to consumers on purchase of petrol/diesel if payment is made through digital means.
+1. The Petrol pumps will offer a rate of 0.75% of the sale price to consumers on purchase of petrol/diesel if payment is made through digital means.

 3. Rural Regional Banks and Cooperative Banks will issue “Rupay Kisan Cards” to 4.32 crore Kisan Credit Card holders to enable them to make digital transactions at POS machines/Micro ATMs/ATMs.

-5. All railway passengers buying online ticket shall be given free accidental insurance cover of upto Rs.
+5. All railway passengers buying online tickets shall be given free accidental insurance cover of up to Rs.
 10 lakh.

-7. Public sector insurance companies will provide incentive, by way of discount or credit, upto 10% of the premium in general insurance policies and 8% in new life policies of Life Insurance Corporation if the payment is made by digital means.
+7. Public sector insurance companies will provide incentives, by way of discount or credit, up to 10% of the premium in general insurance policies and 8% in new life policies of Life Insurance Corporation if the payment is made by digital means.